kyleaupton/portfolio/README.md

 # Portfolio

-Welcome to the repository for my personal portfolio website, built using Nuxt, Vue 3, and TypeScript.
+Welcome to the repository for my personal portfolio website.
+This site is built using Nuxt, Vue 3, and TypeScript.
 This website showcases other projects I've worked on and offers a mechanism to view their READMEs.

 ## Getting Started